SpiritSeal/STEM-Workshop-Lesson-Plans/Middle School/MS Day 1- Computer Science and Internet Safety/msd1_lessonPlan.md

-# Middle School Day 1: Computer Science and Safety
+# Middle School Day 1: Computer Science and Internet Safety

 ## *Goal: Foster interest in participants to explore topics in the field of Computer Science.*